michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.2.0 =
+- Added the internal ability to set previous unit option values when creating a new unit.
+- Tweaked the style of setting pages and forms.

 = 3.1.4 - 11/27/2015 =
 - Added the `search_per_keyword` argument for the shortcode which can be set to `true` when performing search with multiple keywords.
 - Enhanced the ability of the contextual product widget.